 It’s not simple to produce an affordable smartphone.
-Too many corners need to be cut, ending with just another low-cost device customers buying just because they’re short of money.
+Start reading this Cubot note 20 pro review, and find out what you can expect.
+Too many corners need to be cut, ending with just another low-cost device customers buy just because they’re short of money.
 But wait, it seems that renowned Chinese manufacturer Cubot achieved a hard goal, putting on the market a smartphone that is not only cheap, but it also brings some great value to its owners.

 Just to keep you interested in a topic, consider a phone with 6+128 GB memory, a big battery, and a capable camera just for $119,99 and you’ll end up with Cubot Note 20 Pro, the latest product from Cubot.
 Let’s dive into details, shall we?